Robert Lowie: Kinship

 Lowie influenced the discipline of social anthropology through his use of a system to distinguish kinship relationships: he identified four main systems, which differed based on the names of the relatives of the first ascending generation, i.e. the parent generation.
-His Classification Scheme was slightly modified by George P. Murdock by dividing one of Lowie's four systems into a further three types.
+His Classification Scheme was slightly modified by George P. Murdock, who divided one of Lowie's four systems into a further three types.

 Honours

-Lowie was given honorary membership of a number of societies such as the Royal Anthropological Institute of Great Britain, the Instituto do Cerara in Brazil, the American Philosophical Society and the New York Academy of Science.
+Lowie was given honorary membership of a number of societies, such as the Royal Anthropological Institute of Great Britain, the Instituto do Cerara in Brazil, the American Philosophical Society and the New York Academy of Science.

-Lowie twice served as editor of the American Anthropologist.
-He also served as chairman of the Division of Anthropology and Psychology of the National Research Council.

 Lowie was president of the American Folklore Society from 1916 to 1917.
-He was elected to the National Academy of Sciences in 1931.
+He twice served as editor of the American Anthropologist.
+He was elected to the National Academy of Sciences in 1931 and served as chairman of the Division of Anthropology and Psychology of the National Research Council.